 Simply an espresso shot or two with a shot of brandy added, although any alcoholic spirit can be added.

 Similar to the above coretto but is usually a caffe Americano, a double espresso with hot water added and a slug of brandy!

 A Spanish drink, although I’m willing to be not uniquely so.
 A latte with an alcoholic liquor added, most commonly Baileys Irish cream.
 The name Triphasico literally means three phases due to having three items: coffee, milk and liquor.

 Made well, in a clear glass you will see a band of 3 distinct colors of your double shot of coffee, the Whiskey (double shot) and thick cream.
 Optional top with whipped cream and sprinkle with chocolate powder.

 The famous espresso Martini is made with a shot of espresso, a double Martini, a shot of coffee liquor Kahlua and 10ml of sugar syrup.
 Put all ingredients in a cocktail shaker with ice, shake it well, very well are serve in a chilled Martini glass over ice.

 #34 Magic Coffee

-Magic coffee is Melbourne’s best kept coffee secret and seldom found outside of the city and few coffee shops sell it.
+Magic coffee is Melbourne’s best kept coffee secret and seldom found outside the city and few coffee shops sell it.